 Japan wants TSMC, Sony to build 20 nanometre chip plant -Nikkan Kogyo

-Japan's government wants Taiwan Semiconductor Manufacturing Co Ltd (TSMC) and Sony Group to invest 1 trillion yen ($9.19 billion) to build Japan's first 20 nanometre semiconductor plant to make chips for cars, industrial machinery and home appliance, the Nikkan Kogyo newspaper reported on Wednesday.

-TOKYO, May 26 (Reuters) - Japan's government wants Taiwan Semiconductor Manufacturing Co Ltd (TSMC) 2330.TW, 6758.T and Sony Group 6758.T to invest 1 trillion yen ($9.19 billion) to build Japan's first 20 nanometre semiconductor plant to make chips for cars, industrial machinery and home appliance, the Nikkan Kogyo newspaper reported on Wednesday.
+TOKYO, May 26 (Reuters) - Japan's government wants Taiwan Semiconductor Manufacturing Co Ltd 2330.TW and Sony Group 6758.T to invest 1 trillion yen ($9.2 billion) to build the country's first 20 nanometre chip plant, the Nikkan Kogyo newspaper reported on Wednesday.

-Under the concept formulated by the Ministry of Economy, Trade and Industry, TSMC and Sony would build a factory close to the Japanese company's image sensor plant in southwest Japan, the report said.
+The potential factory would be built close to Sony's image sensor plant in southwest Japan, according to a proposal floated by Japan's trade and industry ministry, the report said.
+It did not provide further details on the proposal or when it was made.

-"As it is a speculation, we refrain from commenting," a Sony spokeswoman told Reuters.
+Sony CEO Kenichiro Yoshida declined to comment on the report at a strategy briefing on Wednesday but said "stable chip supplies are important for Japan to maintain its international competitiveness."

 ((tim.kelly@thomsonreuters.com; +813-6441-1311;))